For teachers and learners

 It might also be useful to think about different approaches to or manifestations of Hamlet in a specifically South African context.
 In recent years a number of South African writers and scholars have tackled the play – the selection below includes research articles, essays and reviews of books and stage productions:

 Coriolanus is a political play: it is about life on the public stage.
 The characters and their relationships can be confusing!
 This fun breakdown of the dramatis personae may help.

 Coriolanus has a particularly interesting resonance in South Africa – both because of the play’s action and themes, and because it is a favourite of former President Thabo Mbeki.
 This article by Daniel Roux assesses the connections between Mbeki and Coriolanus in light of the history of “tragedy” as a genre in South Africa.

 Coriolanus is not performed very often – certainly not as often as Hamlet.
 In 2011 Ralph Fiennes directed and starred in a film version that has become a standard point of reference.
 Here is Fiennes discussing his film in three parts:

 In 2016, the Rohan Quince and Nikki Pilkington directed a production for the National Children’s Theatre that toured South Africa, performing at schools across the country.
 The images below illustrate key moments in the play.
 (Click to enlarge.)

 A Macbeth spark page, prepared by Mrs Bernice Borain, is displayed below.
 It may also be accessed here.

 Shakespeare ZA thanks all contributors to this page, especially the passionate and hard-working South African teachers who are willing to share their resources, essays and notes.
-Here are a couple of them …
+Here are a few of them …